micahamd/batch-processor-chatbot/prompt_list.md

 **Final Note:**
 Please ensure your transcript not only reflects the information from the slides but also conveys it in a manner that is engaging and easy to understand for the target audience.
+# Generate Forum Discussions and 16 Quiz questions (for PS205)

+[Place transcript in context window, and produce the following prompt]

+This is the week's lecture transcript.
+Please process this carefully, and output the following:

+1. A short (<50 words) forum discussion point based on the provided transcript.
+This should be a simple instruction, directly addressed to the students, that asks them to explore a particular topic/relation from the previous week's lecture.
+This should be related to the transcript, and encourage self-reflection.
+It should also be structured in a way that the instructor need not necessarily respond to the discussion.
+Note that each forum discussion is only worth 1% of the student's grade, so the expected response will be quite brief (<100 words).
+Please ensure your forum discussion point meets these criteria.

+2. Generate 12 multiple choice quizzes (4 options each) and 4 true/false items, so a total of 16 test items.
+Please markthe correct answer for each test item, and justify why that answer was correct relative to the remaining options under each test item.
+Please ensure that the questions are well-constructed, and pertain directly to the provided transcript.

+# QOT assessment from Lecture transcript

+[Use gemini flash.
+Place QOT document in context, and lecture transcript in batch directory]

+---

+You are a Learning Observer tasked with evaluating a lecture based on the criteria listed.
+Your output should respond to each of the items in the Quality of Teaching Classroom Observation Checklist based on the transcript you assess.

+Specifically, your output should provide good scores for each of the components described.
+Elaborate the final remarks appropriately, being concise and favorable.
+The final remark should conclude with a recommendation for promotion based on teaching quality.

+--

+[Unselect Context and Batch Directory, then select Chat History and include the following prompt]

+--

+You have been provided a Classroom Observation Checklist, completed for the evaluation of Mr. Orban.

+I would like you to re-organize this content, without omitting anything.

+You'll note the separate headings marked out in MD format, using '###'.
+Under each header, there are individual queries, and single sentence responses to those queries.
+I want you to parse all the responses to all individual queries under each header into a single, brief and comprehensive paragraph that addresses all the points.
+You can leave the score for each section as is.
+Your output should therefore be structured as:

+---

+`### Header

+{Paragraph summarizing remarls}

+Point score (X out of X)

+---